Back to California

 ABC test

-A three-part test used to determine if workers are employees or independent contractors.
+A three-part test used to determine if workers are employees or independent contractors for labor, unemployment insurance, and wage laws.

 Unemployment Insurance Code

-Laws that provide benefits for people who lose their jobs through no fault of their own.
+Laws that provide benefits to people who lose their jobs through no fault of their own.

 Limits and Unknowns

-• The bill does not specify how the changes to unemployment insurance rules will be enforced or monitored.
+• The bill does not specify how the changes will be enforced or monitored.

 Bill History